+PK 491 - Internship

+3 credits

-PK 491 - Internship 3 credits An unsalaried 14-week internship with a design firm with a minimum of 123 hours at the worksite and 12 hours on campus.
+An unsalaried 14-week internship with a design firm or for an in-house corporate design team with a minimum of 123 hours at the worksite and 12 hours on campus.
 Completion of a daily diary, a written report on the experience, and a portfolio of work are required.

+PK 499 - Independent Study in Packaging Design

+1-3 credit

-PK 499 - Independent Study in Packaging Design 1-3 credit Prerequisite(s): a minimum 3.5 GPA and approval of instructor, chairperson, and dean for Art and Design.
+Prerequisite(s): a minimum 3.5 GPA and approval of instructor, chairperson, and dean for Art and Design.